awsdocs/aws-ruby-developer-guide/doc_source/s3-example-default-server-side-encryption.rst

 method to enable KMS server-side encryption on any items added to :code-ruby:`my_bucket` in the :code:`us-west-2` region.

+The only exception is if the user configures their request to explicitly use server-side encryption.
+In that case, the specified encryption takes precedence.

 Choose :code:`Copy` to save the code locally.

 Create the file *add_default_sse_encryption.rb*.